Robo-Meister/ai-context-framework/docs/dev/ocr_to_structured_data.md

 This hybrid approach reduces false positives and allows the categorizer to adapt as you feed more training data.

+### 3.1 Extending the Categorizer for OCR Signals

+For tricky OCR documents—such as those with mixed languages, tables embedded as images, or heavily rotated scans—augment the categorizer with richer signals so it can disambiguate near-duplicate content:

+1. **Create OCR-aware features.** In your `ContextItem` payload, add fields that capture layout hints (page numbers, column indexes), language detection results, and OCR confidence scores.
+These features give the categorizer more than just text similarity when deciding among competing categories.
+2. **Add metadata-based scorers.** Implement a custom `SimilarityScorer` that rewards matches where the OCR metadata aligns with category expectations (e.g., invoices usually contain currency symbols; resumes reference job titles).
+Register this scorer alongside the default embedding comparer.
+3. **Handle weak OCR predictions.** When the OCR engine emits low-confidence labels, fall back to embedding similarity plus rule-based overrides.
+This prevents a noisy OCR guess from locking the item into the wrong category.
+4. **Log ambiguous assignments.** Track cases where the categorizer returns multiple candidates with close scores.
+Review these examples, tune your OCR pipeline (deskewing, contrast boosting), and add new exemplars to narrow the margin over time.

+By enriching the categorizer with OCR-specific metadata and feedback, you can support documents that would otherwise be misrouted by pure text similarity or regex heuristics.

 ## 4. Structured Extraction via Inference Engines

 Inside your `AIInferenceEngine` implementation: